Are you on the verge of graduating

-This is quite an exciting time for Cleveland State University, as we are pleased to assume our role as the new host institution for SAS!
-We feel honored to serve the Society of Counseling Psychology (SCP), to stand beside some of the most distinguished leaders in our field, and, most importantly, to serve our peers.
-As we take on this role, we would like to pay homage to all of the hard work of the entire SAS executive board during Albany’s term, especially that of the past Co-chairs, Melanie Lantz and Heidi Hutman.
-We are humbled to represent SAS for the next three years, which will give us the opportunity to work alongside some of the most intelligent, hardworking, and dedicated students in our field.
-As such, we are thrilled to introduce ourselves and to briefly describe our goals and objectives that we will work toward during out three-year term.
-Furthermore, Cleveland State University aspires to promote the central values of SCP through the following four pillars that will guide our actions over the next three years:
+Cleveland State University is honored to serve as the host institution for Student Affiliates of Seventeen (SAS).
+We are happy to serve the Society of Counseling Psychology (SCP), distinguished leaders in our field, and most importantly, our peers.
+We are humbled to represent SAS for the 2013 – 2016 term, which will give us the opportunity to work alongside some of the most intelligent, hardworking, and dedicated students in our field.
+Through our goals and objectives listed in our pillars, we hope to further promote professional development, networking, scholarship, and leadership for all SAS members.
+Cleveland State University aspires to promote the central values of SCP through the following four pillars that will guide our actions for the 2013-2016 term:

 If you haven't yet joined